devopsgroup-io/catapult/README.md

 7.1 | December 1, 2019 | [SCLO](https://www.softwarecollections.org/en/scls/rhscl/rh-php71/) | [RedHat](https://developers.redhat.com/products/softwarecollections/overview/)
 7.2 | November 30, 2020 | [SCLO](https://www.softwarecollections.org/en/scls/rhscl/rh-php72/) | [RedHat](https://developers.redhat.com/products/softwarecollections/overview/)

+### End-of-Life (EOL) ###

+Catapult tracks vendor announced EOL dates for website software and a red EOL date will be displayed during `vagrant status` if one of your website's software is EOL.
+Currently Catapult has no plan to block Catapult supported software that is past its EOL date - it is up to you to move to the next major supported version.

 ## Competition ##